 - an original theme,

 - a number of participants limited to 15-20 people, in order to facilitate informal discussions, and a composition involving senior and junior researchers,

 - a relatively short time (Monday to Saturday), with the hope that each participant is able to stay throughout the conference,

 - a program leaving plenty of time for questions and discussions.

-The Foundation welcomes scholars, authors, and musicians for residential studies, either for large groups (5 to 15 people) during 6 days or for individual or small groups for 3 days to 3 weeks.
+The Foundation welcomes scholars, authors, and musicians for residential studies, either for large groups (5 to 15 people) during 6 days, or for individual or small groups (1 to 4 people) for 1 to 3 weeks.
 Experience has shown that meals taken together with seminars participants or other residents stimulate exchange and thus are of great value to all.

-The Treilles contributes to young researchers’ studies by awarding around 12 annual prizes which help doctoral students complete a thesis of exceptional quality or help young graduates return to, or remain in, France.
+The Treilles contributes to young researchers’ studies by awarding annual young researcher prizes which help doctoral students complete a thesis of exceptional quality or help young graduates return to, or remain in France.

 The Foundation welcomes the laureates of two residency awards, the first one is open to authors of fiction or essays, the second one to photographers.